com-480-data-visualization/project-2023-vireal/README.md

 ![](https://github.com/com-480-data-visualization/project-2023-vireal/blob/master/imgs/cons.png)

+As we can see, USA, Germany, France, Japan and Italy are the biggest coffee consumers in the world.
+Which is not surprising since coffee is an important part of their culture and economy.

 ##### Coffee production insights:
 Here is a barplot that show the total production by all exporting countries (In thousand 60 kg bags) in 2018

 ![](https://github.com/com-480-data-visualization/project-2023-vireal/blob/master/imgs/production.png)

+From the plot we can notice that coffee production is mostly concentrated in Brazil, Vietnam, Columbia, Indonesia and Ethiopia.
+This is mainly due to the advantageous climate and land availabiities as well as rich tradition and expertise.

 ### Related work